superpooer/pizzzahud/README.md

 	- remove gay unnecessary shit (class icon, menu overhauls)
 - medic:
 	- put uber% (hopefully without %sign) over where xhair would be
+		- have to remove % symbol from the font the uber% will use
 	- maybe also a full screen width bar on bottom 5ish pixels